smallmultiples/australian-postdecode/readme.md

 ## Australian Postdecode

 ### Backlog
-- make animation less clunky
-- optimisations/performance
-- turn typing into an input box to make it accessible and so it works on touchscreens
 - general aesthetic improvements to make it look different to the original
 - general UX/UI improvements
 - deploy.